Raleigh St Community Children's Centre

 Raleigh St is committed to creating a culturally safe environment for Aboriginal children and families.
 We do this by actively creating opportunities for Aboriginal voices to be embedded into our everyday practice.
 For our Public Statement of Committment to Cultural Safety of Aboriginal Children, please click HERE

 We acknowledge the Wurundjeri people of the Kulin Nations as the Traditional Custodians of this land and pay our respects to the Elders past, present and emerging.

-The Centre is fully booked for 2023, but you can add your child's name to the waitlist for care in 2024 (for details on the waitlist click here)
+The Centre is fully booked for 2023, but you can add your child's name to the Darebin Centralised waitlist for care starting in January 2024 (for details on the waitlist and how it works, click here)

 If you would like to tour our Centre you can choose a time and day to suit using the booking link below.